 The three-mile route starts in Old Point on the tip of the peninsula.
 This residential neighborhood features some of Beaufort's largest and oldest homes, including "The Castle," which served as quarters for Union forces and later a military hospital.

-Old Point also is home to the Edgar Fripp House, where scenes from both “The Great Santini” and “The Big Chill" were filmed, as well as the three-story mansion featured in the film “Prince of Tides,” written by Beaufort’s adopted son Pat Conroy, who lives on nearby Fripp Island before he passed away in 2016.
+Old Point also is home to the Edgar Fripp House, where scenes from both "The Great Santini" and "The Big Chill" were filmed, as well as the three-story mansion featured in the film "Prince of Tides," written by Beaufort's adopted son Pat Conroy, who lived on nearby Fripp Island before he passed away in 2016.

 The second half of the tour includes the mansions of The Bluff along Bay Street and some of Beaufort's oldest churches, among them Tabernacle Baptist Church where former slave-turned statesman Robert Smalls is buried.